dvsa/mot-automated-testsuite/docs/step-definitions.md

    * Note: expects a link in a ```td``` element in the same row as a ```th``` element with the heading text
 * I click the ```..name..``` icon
    * Note: expects an ```i``` element with a Font Awesome class of the form ```fa-{..name..}```
+* I accept the alert popup
+* I dismiss the alert popup
 * I click the ```..label..``` radio button
 * I click the ```{key}``` radio button
 * I click the ```..label..``` radio button in fieldset ```..legend..```